Jim Crafton

 James Blair Crafton (October 23, 1924 – February 18, 2006) was an American football, basketball, and track and field coach, college athletics administrator, and educator.
 He served as the head football coach at Arkansas State Teachers College (ATSC)—now known as University of Central Arkansas—in Conway, Arkansas from 1952 to 1954 and Principia College in Elsah, Illinois from 1958 to 1979, compiling a career college football head coaching record of 77–133–6.

 Crafton was born on October 23, 1924, in Kansas City, Missouri, and grew up in Little Rock, Arkansas, where attended Little Rock Central High School.
 He earned an athletic scholarship to Louisiana State University (LSU), but was drafted into the United States Army after one year at the school.

 During World War II, Crafton served in Europe as an officer in the Army.
 He played football at the University of Arkansas before graduating in January 1949 with a master's degree.
 Crafton began his coaching career later that year as football coach at Harrison High School in Harrison, Arkansas.
 He coached football and track for three years at Harrison.
 In 1952, Craft was hired as the head football coach at Arkansas State Teachers, succeeding Howard Montgomery.
-After three years at Arkansas State Teachers, Crafton went to the Principia School, the original Principia Park (1898-1959) campus location near the Central West End at Page Blvd. and Belt Ave, Missouri as football and basketball coach.
+After three years at Arkansas State Teachers, Crafton went to the Principia School in Missouri as football and basketball coach.
 He also coached track and taught physical education at the Principia School.
 In 1958, Crafton was appointed men's athletic director and head football coach at Principia College.
 He also coached golf and track at Principia College before retiring in 1981.

 Crafton died on February 18, 2006, at his home in Godfrey, Illinois.
 The Coach Crafton Athletic Center at Principia College was named in his honor.
 Crafton was buried at Arlington National Cemetery.